Sunday, 27 April 2008

 In 2012, she released "Skyfall", a soundtrack single for the James Bond film Skyfall, which won her the Academy Award for Best Original Song.

-Her third album, 25, was released in 2015 and broke first-week sales records in the UK and US.
+Her third album, 25, was released on November 20, 2015 and broke first-week sales records in the UK and US. in the US it sold over 3.38 million copies in its first week of release surpassing the previous record held by NSYNC's No Strings Attached.
 The album earned her five Grammy Awards, including Album of the Year.
 The lead single, "Hello", achieved huge success worldwide.

 Her fourth album, 30, was released in 2021 and contained the chart-topping and Grammy-winning single "Easy on Me".